 Guide to the Mobile Homes Act 2013

-On 26 March 2013 the Government passed a new law (the Mobile Homes Act 2013) which is designed to give greater protection to occupiers of residential mobile (park) homes.
+On 26 March 2013 the Government introduced the Mobile Homes Act 2013 which was designed to give greater protection to owner-occupiers of residential mobile (park) homes.

-Some of the most important changes in the new Act deal with the site licences issued to park owners by local authorities.
+Some of the most important changes deal with the site licences issued to park owners by local authorities.

-- For the first time, local authorities may charge the site owner a fee for applying for a site licence – whether a fee is payable, and if so how much, will be decided by the authority in question;
+- Local authorities may charge you a fee for applying for a site licence – whether a fee is payable, and if so how much, is decided by the authority in question;

-- Local authorities in England have been given the power to refuse to grant a site licence where it considers that the applicant is unsuitable to hold a licence.
-There is currently no guidance on what factors a local authority can apply when making this decision, although regulations may be published in the future;
+- Local authorities in England are entitled to refuse to grant a site licence if they consider that the applicant is unsuitable to hold a licence;

-Local authorities have been given new powers to enforce site licence conditions against park owners.
-If a park owner is in breach of any of its site licence conditions the local authority may serve a “Compliance Notice” on the park owner.
+Local authorities have wide-ranging powers to enforce site licence conditions against park owners.
+If you are in breach of any of your site licence conditions, the local authority may serve you with a “Compliance Notice”.
 This Notice will:

 - Set out the breaches which have been identified;

-- Tell the park owner what he must do to correct the breaches;
+- Tell you what you must do to correct the breaches;

-- Tell the park owner when he must correct the breaches; and
+- Tell you when you must correct the breaches; and

-- Explain how the park owner may appeal against the Notice.
+- Explain how you may appeal against the Notice.

-The park owner may appeal to the First Tier Tribunal (“FTT”) within 21 days against a Compliance Notice or any demand for payment by the local authority.
+You may appeal to the First Tier Property Tribunal (“FTT”) within 21 days against a Compliance Notice or any demand for payment by the local authority.

-If the park owner wishes to object to the proposed sale/gift and assignment he must (i) serve a notice (a “Refusal Notice”) on the occupier, and (ii) apply to the FFT for an Order preventing the occupier from selling the home and assigning the agreement to the prospective buyer (a “Refusal Order”).
-Both steps must be taken within 21 days from the date when the park owner receives notice from the occupier, otherwise the sale/gift and assignment will be deemed to be approved.
+If you wish to object to the proposed sale/gift and assignment you must (i) serve a notice (a “Refusal Notice”) on the occupier, and (ii) apply to the FFT for an Order preventing the occupier from selling the home and assigning the agreement to the prospective buyer (a “Refusal Order”).
+Both these steps must be taken within 21 days from the date when you receivesnotice from the occupier, otherwise the sale/gift and assignment will be deemed to be approved.

-In either case, a gift of the home can still only be made to a member of the existing occupier’s family – the occupier must provide evidence of this to the park owner.
+In either case, a gift of the home can still only be made to a member of the existing occupier’s family – the occupier must provide evidence of this to you.

 Payment of Commission

-It is important to note that for all sales which take place after 26 May 2013 the new buyer (rather than the seller) is responsible for paying the commission on the sale.
+It is important to note that for all sales which take place after 26 May 2013 the new buyer (rather than the seller) is responsible for paying the statutory commission on the sale.
 This should be deducted from the money they pay to the seller.

 Changes to Park Rules

 - The annual pitch fee review notice sent to all residents on the park must be accompanied by a document in a prescribed form (the “Pitch Fee Review Form”), setting out certain information;

-- If this information is not given, the pitch fee review notice will be invalid;
+- If this information is not given, the pitch fee review will be invalid;

-- If the park owner serves an invalid notice, the FFT may order it to repay any overpaid pitch fees to the occupiers;
+- If the park owner serves an invalid notice (or no notice), the FFT may order it to repay any overpaid pitch fees to the occupiers;

-- The presumption that pitch fees will increase in line with RPI will still apply, unless the Tribunal considers that this would be considered unreasonable having regard to all the relevant factors.
+- The presumption that pitch fees will increase in line with RPI will still apply, unless the Tribunal considers that this would be unreasonable in all the circumstances.

 Contact our experts today

-To speak to one of our park and residential homes solicitors please call us today on 03456 381381 or email email@example.com.
+To speak to one of our specialist park home solicitors please call us today on 03456 381381 or email email@example.com.